Battle of Fýrisvellir: Battle

 When King Eric learned that the navy had entered Mälaren, he sent the fiery cross in all directions and amassed the leidang at Uppsala.
-The lawspeaker Þorgnýr advised him to block the waterway leading to Uppsala with a palisade of stakes.
+Torgny the Lawspeaker advised him to block the waterway leading to Uppsala with a palisade of stakes.
 When Styrbjörn's navy arrived and saw that they could not sail further, Styrbjörn vowed never to leave Sweden, but to win or die.
 To encourage his men to fight to the death, he set the ships on fire.

 Styrbjörn's forces marched towards Uppsala.
 When the Swedes attempted to stop their advance in the forest, he threatened to start a forest fire, and this convinced the Swedes to let him and his men pass. Þorgnýr told King Eric to tie together cattle and harness them with spears and swords.
 When the enemy approached on the Fýrisvellir plain, thralls pushed the herd towards the Jomsvikings, which caused havoc among their ranks.
 However, Styrbjörn was an excellent warchief and restored order.
 The fight lasted all that day and the next without either side gaining the upper hand, even though King Eric had received large reinforcements.

 According to Styrbjarnar þáttr Svíakappa, during the second night, Styrbjörn sacrificed to Thor, but later a red-bearded man appeared in his camp and spoke a skaldic verse declaring that he was angry at being disturbed by Styrbjörn and foretelling defeat.
 Eric, on the other hand, went to Odin's hof and sacrificed for victory, promising himself to Odin after ten years.
 Later that night, a tall man wearing a hat low over his face appeared in his camp and gave Eric a reed; he told him to shoot it over the opposing army and to say Óðinn á yðr alla ("May Odin have you all").
 The next day, Eric obeyed Odin's command; the reed appeared to become a javelin as it flew over Styrbjörn's forces, who were all struck blind.
 Then an avalanche came down from the hillside and buried them all, killing all the Jomsvikings, including Styrbjörn.
 King Haraldr and the Danes fled back to their ships and sailed home; as they went they saw a spear flying overhead.

 The earlier Odds saga munks praises Sturbiornus and states that King Eric killed two-thirds of the large force arrayed against him and that people credited it to "great power of the devil", because he had promised himself to Oddinus after ten years.

 Hervarar saga ok Heiðreks (ch.
 15), Eyrbyggja saga (ch.
 29) and Knýtlinga saga (ch.
 2), like Saxo's Gesta Danorum (Book 10, ch.
 2), mention Styrbjörn's defeat, but according to Eyrbyggja saga, some Jomsvikings survived, retreating through the forest, and according to Knýtlinga saga, King Haraldr and the Danes left before the battle after Styrbjörn burned his ships.
 None of these accounts mentions intervention by Odin.